Js-Nord/My-Movie-List/README.md

 # My-Movie-List
-Creates a ranking list of your favourite movies using Flask, WTForms, SQLAlchemy and Bootstrap.
+Creates a ranking list of your favourite movies using Flask, WTForms, SQLAlchemy, Bootstrap and TMDB API.